juan-carlos-trimino/Docker-Images/Docker.md

 When you mount a volume, it may be named or anonymous.
 Anonymous volumes are not given an explicit name when they are first mounted into a container; Docker gives them a random name that is guaranteed to be unique within a given host.
 Besides the name, named and anonymous volumes behave the same.

 In **Windows**, volume directories need to be empty.
-In your Dockerfile, you can't create files in a directory and then expose it as a volume.
-Volumes also need to be defined on a disk that exists in the image.
-In the Windows base images, there is only a **C** drive available so volumes need to be created on the **C** drive.
+In the Dockerfile, files cannot be created in a directory and then expose it as a volume.
+Furthermore, volumes need to be defined on a disk that exists in the image.
+In the Windows base images, there is only a **C** drive available, and volumes need to be created on the **C** drive.

 Bind mounts have limited functionality compared to volumes.
 When a bind mount is used, a file or directory on the host is mounted into a container.
 The file or directory is referenced by its full or relative path on the host.
 By contrast, when a volume is used, a new directory is created within Docker's storage directory on the host, and Docker manages that directory's contents.
 You can't use Docker CLI commands to directly manage bind mounts.